aymyo/huffman-coding-website/README.md

 #### References
 Tipography: [Inria Sans & Inria Serif](https://github.com/BlackFoundryCom/InriaFonts)

-This website was developed as part of the Audio Codification Systems course of the Engineering Audiovisual System Degree of Universitat Pompeu Fabra, from Barcelona.
+This website was developed as part of the Audio Codification Systems course of the Audiovisual System Engineering Degree at Universitat Pompeu Fabra, Barcelona.

 **License:** MIT